foxxoma/Rolkorn/README_EN.md

 **DEFEAT:** if rounds are less than or equal to 0 — complete failure

+If you want to add a modifier to a throw instead of reducing its difficulty, simply replace the sign: -3 => +3; +3 => -3...

 *Improvise!
 Don't feel constrained by the number of rounds.
 Shorten them, interrupt them to introduce a new event or action.
 The main thing is that it is interesting and logical for your story.*

 ### 💡 EXAMPLE